syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 #### Server Application

-1. Go to below Azure Active Directory App Registration page.
+1. Go to the Azure Active Directory App Registration page below.

     <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps>

-2. Click New Registration in App Registration page.
+2. Click **New Registration** in the App Registration page.

     ![AppRegistration](images/AppRegistration.png)

-3. Give name of the application and selected supported type as single tenant.
+3. Give a name for the application and select the supported account type as single tenant.

     ![Name and supported Account type](images/NameSupportedAccountType.png)

-4. Dropdown the page, select platform as web and give your application Redirect URI like {Redirect URI}/signin-oidc and click Register.
+4. Scroll down the page, select the platform as **Web**, enter your application Redirect URI like `{Redirect URI}/signin-oidc`, and click **Register**.

     ![Platform and Redirect URI](images/aadredirecteduri.png)

-5. App will be registered, go to the Authentication page and tick Id token check box.
+5. After the app is registered, go to the **Authentication** page and tick the **ID token** checkbox.

     ![Access token and Id token](images/AuthenticationCheckBox.png)

-6. Get client tenant id and application id form overview page.
+6. Get the client tenant ID and application ID from the overview page.

     ![Clinet tenat id](images/ClinetTenantId.png)

-7. Configure those client tenant id, application id, and domain in your application appsettings.json file.
+7. Configure the client tenant ID, application ID, and domain in your application's appsettings.json file.

     ![Project configuration](images/Configuration1.png)

 #### Web Application and Progressive Web Application

-1. Go to below Azure Active Directory App Registration page.
+1. Go to the Azure Active Directory App Registration page below.

     <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps>

-2. Click New Registration in App Registration page.
+2. Click **New Registration** in the App Registration page.

     ![AppRegistration](images/AppRegistration.png)

-3. Give name of the application and selected supported type as single tenant.
+3. Give a name for the application and select the supported account type as single tenant.

     ![Name and supported Account type](images/NameSupportedAccountType.png)

-4. Dropdown the page, select platform as web and give your application Redirect URI and click Register.
+4. Scroll down the page, select the platform as **Web**, enter your application Redirect URI, and click **Register**.

     ![Platform and Redirect URI](images/aadredirecteduri.png)

-5. App will be registered, go to the Authentication page and tick Access token an Id token check box.
+5. After the app is registered, go to the **Authentication** page and tick the **Access token** and **ID token** checkboxes.

     ![Access token and Id token](images/AuthenticationCheckBox.png)

-6. Migrate the API by clicking the highlighted arrow like in below image.
+6. Migrate the API by clicking the highlighted arrow as shown in the image below.

     ![API Migration](images/Migration1.png)

     ![Migration configuration](images/Migration2.png)

-7. Get client tenant id and application id form overview page.
+7. Get the client tenant ID and application ID from the overview page.

     ![Clinet tenat id](images/ClinetTenantId.png)

-8. Configure those client tenant id and application id in your application appsettings.json file.
+8. Configure the client tenant ID and application ID in your application's appsettings.json file.

     ![Clinet ID and Tenant ID configuration](images/ClinetTenantIdConfiguration.png)